LukeShortCloud/rootpages/markdown/ansible.md

 ### Modules - UNIX Modules - Stat

 This module provides detailed information about a file, directory, or link.
-It was designed to be similar to the Unix commmand `stat`.
+It was designed to be similar to the Unix command `stat`.
 All the information from this module can be saved to a variable and accessed as a from new `<VARIABLE>.stat` dictionary.

 Syntax: